 - Download the patched_boot image file for OnePlus 6 OxygenOS 5.1.5 from here.

-- Connect your OnePlus 6 to the computer using USB cable.
+- Connect your OnePlus 6 to the computer using a USB cable.

 - Open a command window or PowerShell window in the folder where you have the magisk IMG file for your device.